Florida Laws and Incentives

 Natural Gas Vehicle (NGV) and Propane Vehicle Rebates

 The Florida Department of Agriculture and Consumer Services offers a rebate for up to 50% of the incremental cost to purchase or lease a new original equipment manufacturer NGV or propane vehicle, or convert a vehicle to run on natural gas or propane, up to $25,000 per vehicle and $250,000 per applicant per fiscal year.
 To qualify, the dedicated or bi-fuel vehicle must be part of a public or private fleet and must be placed into service on or after July 1, 2013.
 Of the funds available for these rebates, 40% is reserved for government applicants; the remaining funds are allocated to commercial applicants.
-Funding is not available for the 2017-2018 fiscal year (confirmed June 2017).
+Funding for this program is not currently available (verified March 2018).
 For more information, see the Natural Gas Fuel Fleet Vehicle Rebate website.
-(Reference Florida Statutes 206.997 and Florida Administrative Code 5O-4.001)
+(Reference Florida Statutes 377.810 and Florida Administrative Code 5O-4.001)

 Electric Vehicle Supply Equipment (EVSE) Financing